Supporting imagery

 - Seven ADPCM channels: Enables to play samples using the 4-bit ADPCM format.
 These channels are split into two groups:

-- ADPCM-A: Made of six channels, they provide a sample resolution of 12-bits and a sampling frequency of ~18.5 kHz.
+- ADPCM-A: Consists of six channels, providing a sample resolution of 12 bits and a sampling frequency of ~18.5 kHz.

-- ADPCM-B: This is the remainder channel with a 16-bit resolution and a sampling frequency of up to ~55.56 kHz (better than CD quality).
+- ADPCM-B: This is the remaining channel, with a 16-bit resolution and a sampling frequency of up to ~55.56 kHz (better than CD quality).

 The YM2610 is connected to two memory chips in the cartridge called V ROMs.
-These store the ADPCM samples and there’s one V ROM per ADPCM group.
+These store the ADPCM samples, with one V ROM per ADPCM group.

 The conductor

 For the audio chip to do anything meaningful, the Z80 must command it properly.
-So, the Z80 runs a program stored in yet-another distinct chip called M1 ROM.
+So, the Z80 runs a program stored in yet another distinct chip called M1 ROM.
 This is found inside the game cartridge, particularly, within the CHA Board.
-The program for the Z80 is often referred to as sound driver and there were many implementations [21].
+The program for the Z80 is often referred to as the sound driver, and there were many implementations [21].

 Operating system

-There’s a 128 KB ‘System’ ROM found on the motherboard [22], this serves as the typical BIOS, providing:
+There is a 128 KB ‘System’ ROM found on the motherboard [22]; this serves as the typical BIOS, providing:

 - A configuration shell (only on MVS models).

-- Many system routines that abstract hardware operations.
+- Various system routines that abstract hardware operations.

 The visual services